NuGet/Home/accepted/2023/package-source-mapper-VS.md

 ### Technical explanation

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->
-- `PackageSourceMapper` installation to VS
-    - Optional component?
-Workload?
-    - NuGet.Tools.vsix?
-Separate vsix?
-- External process initiated from VS
+- Import the relevant source code into VS from the [PackageSourceMapper](https://github.com/NuGet/PackageSourceMapper/tree/dev/PackageSourceMapper) repository.
-- VS Option pages already use WPF dialogs which will be the UI to communicate this tool's state.
+- VS Options dialog have pages that already use WPF dialogs, which will be the UI to communicate status from the tool.
-- Populating the list gives the customer the ability to "consent" to the generated mappings prior to writing creating them.
+- Populating the list gives the customer the ability to "consent" to the generated mappings prior to writing them to disk.
 The heavy lifting is behind-the-scenes, but the impact is visible to the customer.
 - Writing to the `NuGet.Config` is functionality that's already available from NuGet's VS Option pages.

 ## Drawbacks